This sweet-tart Cherry Hibiscus Kombucha is a refreshing treat any time of the year! Made with fresh or frozen cherries.

 What Makes Kombucha Fizzy?

-Smush ½ cup fresh or frozen cherries into each bottle.
+- Smush ½ cup of fresh or frozen cherries into each bottle.
 Pour your freshly fermented hibiscus kombucha into the bottles, leaving 1-2" head space.
 Let sit 3-5 days.

 The video below is for homemade kombucha with black tea, but the process is the same:

 Yes!
 If you don't you could have a mess.
 By adding sugar to the homemade kombucha and fermenting it a second time in bottles with swing-top lids, you're creating an environment for carbonation.
 If you don't allow it to escape, you'll have kombucha all over your kitchen.

 How Long Does It Take To Get Fizzy Kombucha?